ecoezer/PodbiPizza/README.md

 ## License

-This project is proprietary software for Gleis1 Pizza & Döner.
+This project is proprietary software for PodbiPizza.